 Perhaps no other constant stretches across cultures and holidays like cookies.
 Whether it is Hanukkah, Christmas, Bodhi’s Day or even Festivus, cookies are a consistent way to celebrate the winter holidays.
 However, just as there are many different festivals, there are just as many different cookies available.
 This activity involves a bit of preparation and some cost, but the end result is a wonderful last class before winter break.

-To prepare, again make a short (10 slides or less) slide show featuring different types of holiday cookies.
+To prepare, again make a short (10 slides or less) slide show featuring different types of holiday cookies, or use one of these already prepared slideshows.
 Try to show cookies and sweets from various cultures, and if there is a special meaning behind the shape or ingredients of the treat, be ready to give a short explanation.

 Despite all of the options, a simple sugar cookie is perhaps the best way to go for actual cookie baking itself, for those that have access to an oven at school (there are dozens of recipes available on the web for free).
 This is because sugar cookie dough is not only simple and quick (a plus when working with students who may not be super adept in the kitchen yet), but also because there are numerous alternatives that account for allergies, dietary laws or other restrictions.
 In addition, sugar cookies can be shaped and decorated in infinite different ways, allowing the students to make and enjoy their own product by their own design.

 On the day of the cookie making, take the time to lay out the required hardware at each station before the class arrives.
 While your students are certainly able to get the bowls, spoons, measuring cups, cookie sheets and other materials on their own, this time saving gesture means that you can spend more time making cookies.